 Things have come full circle after I spotted the Esoteric K-01X as a trade-in at Altronics.
 Since this crazy ride had started with the quest for a better CD player, it's only fitting that my most expensive addition is (probably) the best and last CD player I'll ever buy.

-Things have been quiet for a while but since a warranty replacement of my TV earlier this year - a free upgrade to the 77" B9 OLED from LG - I've also gone for the Panasonic UB9000 UHD player (Dolby Vision was calling) and most recently spotted the last missing piece for sale: A used Esoteric C-03X!
+It's been quiet for a while but since a warranty replacement of my TV earlier in 2020 - a free upgrade to the 77" B9 OLED from LG - I've also gone for the Panasonic UB9000 UHD player (Dolby Vision was calling) and most recently spotted the last missing piece for sale: A used Esoteric C-03X!

 I've been wanting to add a dedicated 2-channel pre-amp to my system for a long time and always had my eyes on the Esoteric.
 The price was right and also coincided with a nice tax return - you could say it was meant to be :)